digininja/pipal/README.md

 can pass it on the command line every time.
 If you are going to hope that you don't need a valid key then just put X in as the value as without something Pipal won't try to perform a look up.

+## Enabling Checkers

+Checkers are the scripts that do the actual work, to understand how these work, see the [README_modular.md](README_modular.md) file.

 ## Version History